Aaaaaaaah!: Plot

 Two men, Smith (Steve Oram) and Keith (Tom Meeten) arrive in a woodland clearing.
 Smith cries over a photograph of his estranged wife before he and Keith perform a ritual in which they urinate on the photograph.
 Keith dries Smith's eyes and penis and they head downhill towards a vast suburban sprawl.

 In the Ryan family household, a young woman, Denise (Lucy Honigman), is preparing dinner with her mother, Barabara (Toyah Willcox).
-They watch a cookery show in which the topless host Rayna (Shelley Longworth) prepares a meat, potato and salt dinner.
+They watch a cookery show in which the topless host Carolla (Shelley Longworth) prepares a meat, potato and salt dinner.
 Barabara copies the recipe and tenderises a steak by bashing it on the kitchen door.

 Smith and Keith arrive in town and decide to follow a scruffy man, Og (Sean Reynard) who masturbates in an underpass using a mouse.
 Smith and Keith rough him up and scare him.
 Og returns to his 'alpha', Ryan (Julian Rhind-Tutt) to tell him about these new threatening males, but Ryan gives him a beating and forces him to set up the new widescreen television.
 Ryan and Og sit down to play a motorbike game on the games console.

 The family eats dinner, but Og tries to have sex with Denise and she leaves the room.
 In the kitchen she sees her father, Jupiter (Julian Barratt) looking sadly in at the kitchen window.
 She gives him a Battenburg cake and they share a tender moment before Jupiter returns to the garden where he now lives.
 He lies under a tree with his cake, a broken man.

-We see a Flashback of a previous time when Jupiter was the alpha male of the house.
+We see a flashback of a previous time when Jupiter was the alpha male of the house.
 He serves a Sunday Roast human leg to Barabara, Denise and Og.
 But Og disrupts the happy scene by confronting him aggressively, an act that Jupiter fails to deal with properly.
 The washing machine breaks down and Barabara rounds on Jupiter also.

 Back in the dinner room, the family eats pudding.
 Ryan initiates a food fight and covers Barabara with blancmange.
 Barabara retaliates and they have a huge fight.
 Denise storms out of the house, fed up with them all.

 In the park Denise meets up with her streetwise cousin Helen (Holli Dempsey) and they drink vodka together.
 Helen has itchy VD and Denise suggests she pour vodka down her crotch which she does.
 They go shoplifting and are caught by a shop assistant, Carl (Noel Fielding).
 The shop manager (Waen Shepherd) interrogates them in the basement and masturbates in front of them before falling asleep on his desk.
 Carl then gets Helen to give him a blow job, but Helen bites his penis off.
 The girls flee with some money from the cash box.